|Stoke-on-Trent, North Staffordshire||

 The Royal Doulton Company (Royal Doulton, Beswick, Minton, Royal Albert)

-The Potteries are particularly associated with the literary work of Arnold Bennett (born in Hanley, 1867), notably through his "Five Towns" novels; Bennett refused to acknowledge that Fenton, the sixth town of the Potteries, was a town at all.
+The Potteries are particularly associated with the literary work of Arnold Bennett (born in Hanley, 1867), notably through his "Five Towns" novels which give an insite into the everyday lives of Potteries folk.

 Other notable people associated with Stoke-on-Trent include Captain E. J. Smith, the captain of the Titanic, who went down with his ship.